HtmlIsBetterThanC/SteamDex/readme.md

 ### **🔽 Download**

-You can download the latest version of SteamDex at [steamdex.app/download](https://steamdex.app/download) or from [GitHub releases](https://github.com/HtmlIsBetterThanC/SteamDex).
+You can download the latest version of SteamDEX at [steamdex.app/download](https://steamdex.app/download) or from [GitHub releases](https://github.com/HtmlIsBetterThanC/SteamDex).

 ---